-ELS Table 8.12 Projected population and labour force change associated with 2014 based Sub National Population Projections 2018 - 2038 and ELS Table 8.13 Projected population and labour force change based on 2023 Standard Method including affordability uplift
+ELS Table 8.12 Projected population and labour force change associated with 2014 - based Sub National Population Projections 2018 - 2038 and ELS Table 8.13 Projected population and labour force change based on Standard Method including affordability uplift

-7.2 The ELS provides a labour supply range based on a lower and upper range of between 39,000 (no affordability uplift) and 57,000 (with affordability uplift) with the average between the two being 48,000.
+7.2 The ELS provides a labour supply range (2018-38) based on a lower and upper range (rounded) of between 34,600 (no affordability uplift) and 51,700 (with affordability uplift) with the average between the two being 43,150.
 The upper range labour supply forecast indicates the theoretical number of total jobs both full and part time that could be supported by a given population as opposed to the actual demand for labour.
-The Councils have opted for the Regeneration Led Scenario which builds in the interventions of the D2N2 Strategic Economic Plan and provides a Plan Area target of 52,500 jobs expressed in terms of full-time equivalents (FTEs).
-As noted in ELS this labour demand Regeneration led Scenario is probably at the upper end of what could be achieved in aspirational terms.
+The Councils have opted for the Regeneration Led Scenario which builds in the interventions of the D2N2 Strategic Economic Plan and provides an initial Plan Area target of 43,900 jobs (adjusted pro rata to cover the Plan period) expressed in terms of full-time equivalents (FTEs), see table 8.10 in ELS.
+To this can be added the estimated 3,000 strategic warehousing jobs identified at paragraph 7.6, giving a final total of 46,900 jobs.
+As noted in ELS this labour demand Regeneration Led Scenario is probably at the upper end of what could be achieved in aspirational terms.

-- 7.3 The NPPF 2023 standard method is used as the starting point for the Publication Draft Plan's housing targets and details are set out in the Housing background Paper.
-The Publication Draft housing target is 54,860 for the period 2023 2041 an annual target of 3,037 and essentially very similar to that used in the ELS to calculate labour supply being based on an annual requirement of 2,981 homes per annum.
-A difference of just 56 or under 2%.
-Given the nature of employment forecasting such a small difference is not viewed as significant given the likely margins of error in such forecasts. - 7.4 It is considered that there is a broad balance between the likely labour supply even towards its higher end 57,000 and the aspirational Regeneration Led Scenario with 52,500 jobs set as the Publication Draft Plan target. - 7.5 However, in order to provide flexibility, the employment land and floorspace provisions are regarded as minimums and in any case, they are modestly over-providing against need identified in ELS for both general industrial/warehousing and office space.
+- 7.3 The 2024 NPPF transitional arrangements applied to the 2024 standard method is used as the starting point for the Publication Draft Plan's housing targets and details are set out in the Housing Background Paper.
+The Publication Draft housing target is 47,600 for the period 2023 2041, an annual target of 2,644 and essentially very similar to that used in the ELS to calculate labour supply being based on an annual requirement of 2,523 homes per annum (ELS table 8.13), a difference of just 121 or around 4.6%.
+Given the nature of employment forecasting such a small difference is not viewed as significant given the likely margins of error in such forecasts. - 7.4 It is considered that there is a broad balance between the likely labour supply in the Plan area even towards its higher end 46,530 (Table 1(a) pro rata for Plan period) and the aspirational Regeneration Led Scenario labour demand (plus 3,000 strategic warehousing jobs, see para 7.6) with 46,900 jobs set as the Publication Draft Plan target. - 7.5 However, in order to provide flexibility, the employment land and floorspace provisions are regarded as minimums and in any case, they are modestly over-providing against need identified in ELS for both general industrial/warehousing and office space.
 In the latter case, the move towards more home and hybrid styles of working may result in the level of office space provision being more generous than anticipated although it is too early to say what longer terms trends towards more home working might have on the office market, but this will need to be monitored accordingly in future. - 7.6 In addition, the Plan provides for nearly 100 ha of strategic warehousing or 305,000 sq. m. which is additional to the needs identified by ELS and would provide significant additional new jobs of around 3,000 using typical floorspace ratios for strategic warehousing as a proxy for measuring employment.
 On balance it is considered that the proposed housing growth is compatible with jobs growth anticipated through the Greater Nottingham Employment Land Study (2021).